lucified/screenshotter/README.md

 ### Save the screenshot in a file

-The following shell script requests the screenshotter running at `localhost:8080` to take a screenshot of `lucify.com` and store it in its local filesystem in `/tmp/screenshot.jpg`.
-On success, the screenshotter will respond with status code `200`.
+The following shell script uses `curl` to request the screenshotter running at `localhost:8080` to take a screenshot of `lucify.com` and store it in its local filesystem in `/tmp/screenshot.jpg`.
+On success, the screenshotter responds with status code `200`.

 ```shell
 read -r -d '' BODY <<EOF